How far did Elijah hike in “forty days and forty nights”?

 The changing minutes show the current driving time from Tel Aviv to Jerusalem

-When I compare maps drawn to the same scale, the tiny sliver, Israel, gets lost in the mighty continent, USA.
+On maps drawn to the same scale, the tiny sliver, Israel, gets lost in the mighty continent, USA.
 A mere 8,019 mi² hiding inside 3,797,000 mi².
-The smallness of the Holy Land starts pushing me, so I look at 1 Kings 19:8 and ask, “Where will a hike of 40 days and nights take Elijah?”
+In such a small land where will a hike of 40 days and nights take Elijah?

 For starters I calculate the miles from Beersheba to three proposed locations for Mt.
 Sinai: Petra, Hashem el-Tarif, and Jabal Mousa.